Subspecies of Canis lupus: List of extant subspecies

 Living subspecies recognized by MSW3 As of 2005 and divided into Old World and New World:

 Eurasia and Australasia

-Sokolov and Rossolimo (1985) recognised nine Old World subspecies of wolf.
-These were C. l. lupus, C. l. albus, C. l. pallipes, C. l. cubanenesis, C. l. campestris, C. l. chanco, C. l. desertorum, C. l. hattai, and C. l. hodophilax.
-In his 1995 statistical analysis of skull morphometrics, mammalogist Robert Nowak recognized the first four of those subspecies, synonymized campestris, chanco and desertorum with C. l. lupus, but did not examine the two Japanese subspecies.
+Sokolov and Rossolimo (1985) recognised seven Old World subspecies of wolf.
+These were C. l. lupus, C. l. albus, C. l. pallipes, C. l. cubanenesis, C. l. campestris, C. l. chanco and C. l. desertorum In his 1995 statistical analysis of skull morphometrics, mammalogist Robert Nowak recognized the first four of those subspecies, synonymized campestris, chanco and desertorum with C. l. lupus, but did not examine the two Japanese subspecies.
 In addition, he recognized C. l. communis as a subspecies distinct from C. l. lupus.
 In 2003, Nowak also recognized the distinctiveness of C. l. arabs, C. l. hattai, C. l. italicus, and C. l. hodophilax.
 In 2005, MSW3 included C. l. filchneri.
 In 2003, two forms were distinguished in southern China and Inner Mongolia as being separate from C. l. chanco and C. l. filchneri and have yet to be named.